gem/oq-engine/doc/manual/sep/sep_models.rst

 occurrence or nonoccurrence) via probability threshold value.
 The authors proposed a threshold of 0.2.

-Calibrated based on the liquefaction case histories observed during seismic events in Europe.
+calibrated based on the liquefaction case histories observed during seismic events in Europe.
 The implemented model is associated with the ADASYN sampling algorithm.
 The explanatory variable :math:`X`is computed as: